 Arriving at the first cave, a few different facial expressions of either excitement or terror are cast in my direction before I could even explain that it’s not mandatory to go through, which brings relief to many.

-After checking and demonstrating how to go through the feature safely many make their way through with some odd noises being heard as everyone starts getting cold hands (what do you expect, this is frozen snow after all) everyone emerges slightly damp than what they started out to be, but still with a smile on their faces and ready for the adventure.
+After checking and demonstrating how to go through the feature safely, many make their way through with some odd noises being heard as everyone starts getting cold hands – (what do you expect, this is frozen snow after all) – everyone emerges slightly damper than what they started out to be, but still with a smile on their faces and ready for the adventure.
 I love seeing the happiness and excitement in people when they achieve something they have never tried before.

-And before you know it, we close the door of the helicopter and wave our groups goodbye and awaiting in anticipation for what’s next.
+And before you know it, we close the door of the helicopter and wave our groups goodbye and await in anticipation for what’s next.

 For me every time being on the ice it still feels like it’s the first time I have seen a glacier, walking on a slow-moving conveyor belt, you know that nothing is going to be the same tomorrow as it is today.